Contexter/Central-Sequence-Service/README.md

 ## **Key Components**

 ### **1. OpenAPI Specification as Input**
-The OpenAPI specification (in YAML or JSON) provided by FountainAI acts as the blueprint for the entire application.
-The document defines:
+The OpenAPI specification for this service acts as the blueprint for the entire application.
+It defines:
 - **Paths**: API endpoints and HTTP methods.
 - **Schemas**: Request and response models.
 - **Parameters**: Query, path, and body parameters.
 - **Responses**: Expected results for each endpoint.
 - **Security**: Authentication and authorization mechanisms.

+You can find the OpenAPI specification for the **Central Sequence Service** [here](./Central-Sequence-Service.yml).

 ### **2. OpenAPIKit Integration**
-OpenAPIKit is the backbone of the parsing and validation process:
+[OpenAPIKit](https://github.com/mattpolzin/OpenAPIKit) is a Swift library used to parse and interact with OpenAPI documents.
+It is the backbone of this implementation, offering:
 - **Parsing**: Converts the OpenAPI document into structured Swift types.
 - **Validation**: Validates the document for compliance with OpenAPI 3.x standards.
 - **Schemas**: Provides `JSONSchema` for validating request and response payloads.